igorjohn/igorjohn/README.md

 - 🧱 **Co-founded [Pepper](https://igorjohn.dev)** and helped take it from its first checkout to **BRL 300M+ processed** across **17,000+ creators**, bootstrapped.
 - 🏗️ **CTO at MakersHub**, leading a full rebuild while the legacy keeps serving customers in production.
 - 🤖 Shipping **agentic systems** in production: agents, subagents, structured outputs, spec-driven development.
-- 🎮 Side quest: [**Rotten Souls**](https://github.com/igorjohn/rotten-souls), a Souls-like boss fight running in the browser on WebGPU.

 ---